menu

 Would you be happy with this trade if you were them?
 Knowing the worth of the cards, you should say yes every time.

 This can't always be true, however.
 Some people don’t think like we do.
-I traded a Silverblade Paladin and a Gale's Redirection for a Thragtusk last week.
+I traded a Silverblade Paladin and a Redirect for a Thragtusk last week.
 I quoted prices and asked him to grab more.
 He said, “Those are the only cards I need for my deck.
 I don’t mind losing the difference.”

 Some people just want to play with the cards and don’t care what they get them for.
 They don’t see the cards as cash value.
 They don’t see a $5 Mythic, they see Nicol Bolas, the most badass Planeswalker out there.